decodableco/dbt-decodable/README.md

 ### Custom model configuration

 A `watermark` option can be configured to specify the [watermark](https://docs.decodable.co/docs/streams#managing-streams) to be set for the model's respective Decodable stream.
+See the [http events example](example_project/example/models/example/http_events.sql).

+A `primary_key` option can be configured to specify the primary key if the target stream is a [change stream](https://docs.decodable.co/docs/streams#stream-types).
+See the [group by example](example_project/example/models/example/http_events_bytes_sent.sql).

 More on specifying configuration options per model can be found [here](https://docs.getdbt.com/reference/model-configs).